VishakArudhra/BastionBook-3tierArch/README.md

 ## Setting Up Dynamic Inventory for Playbook Execution

-Constant manual rewriting of the inventory file with different sets of IP addresses is neither practical nor efficient at scale, therefore as a solution is **Dyanmic Inventory**.
+Constant manual rewriting of the inventory file with different sets of IP addresses is neither practical nor efficient at scale, therefore as a solution is **Dynamic Inventory**.
 Follow [this](https://devopscube.com/setup-ansible-aws-dynamic-inventory/) site for reference for setup method.

 *Before going for the dynamic inventory configuration, ensure your target instances will launch with a particular tag specific for the purpose of ansible targetting* for e.g., `ansible-managed: true`